KLE246/HobbyTracker/README.md

 - As a user, I want to be able to save my hobby list and all information contained in each hobby
 - As a user, I want to be able to reopen my saved file to continually update my hobby information

+## Phase 4: Task 2

+Option
+- Test and design a class in your model package that is robust.
+You must have at least one method that throws a checked exception.
+You must have one test for the case where the exception is expected and another where the exception is not expected.

+Originally addTime() in Hobby had REQUIRES: a positive time

+To make Hobby robust, addTime() was changed to throw an exception when negative numbers were inputted for the time.
+The exception gets caught in the addTime() method in HobbyListGUI and updates the message within the app to notify the user.
+## Phase 4: Task 3
+Refactoring done on HobbyListGUI
+- A dialog box class could be made to make new pop up frames whenever a new one is instantiated.
+- 2 panels in the main frame can be their own class
+- HobbyList panel would handle the revalidation functionality on update
+- The middle panel would be instantiated and removed on list selection as its own object instead of a panel in the frame
+- The left button panel could stay in the main class as it is just a set of buttons that aren't updated